Symphony No. 2 (Borodin): III. Andante

 The Andante begins with what Oldani calls "one of Borodin's most serene melodies," played by solo clarinet and accompanied by the harp, and what follows is a horn solo with the ornamental grace notes that are quite typical of Borodin's lyrical melodies.
 This melody is heard from various instruments throughout the piece, while some of the material incorporates the interaction between minor and major thirds present in the Allegro (I).

 The movement ends in a similar fashion to how it began, with clarinet solo followed by horn solo, accompanied by harp.
 Maes eloquently summarizes the mystique of the third movement by pointing out how powerfully it refers to the "mythical, imaginary world of both Ruslan and Prince Igor."
+It leads directly into the finale without a break.

 IV.
 Finale.
 Allegro

 According to Oldani the finale is in sonata form, but more free than the first movement.
 However, Brown points out that there are at least three viable ways to interpret the formal structure of this movement: 1) in the standard western tradition of the symphony with the movement being either in sonata or rondo form; 2) as a collection of dances that mimic sonata form; 3) as a programmatic piece that follows the events laid out by Stasov.
 This section begins with a pentatonic theme in the violin and viola, with the development consisting of a whole-tone passage which is also used in both Mlada and the prologue of Prince Igor.